conjurinc/api-python/README.md

-# Conjur Python API Client
+# Conjur Python2 API Client

 A Python2 client for the Conjur API.

+**If you are looking for Python3 API client, please go to our new project page at https://github.com/cyberark/conjur-api-python3.**

 **IMPORTANT: THIS API CLIENT IS NOT CURRENTLY ACTIVELY BEING SUPPORTED**

 ## Installation

 This Conjur Python2 API requires Python 2.7.

-**If you are looking for Python3 API, you can find that project at https://github.com/cyberark/conjur-api-python3.**

 Install from [PyPI](https://pypi.python.org/pypi/Conjur)